 We are reliant on our employees to deliver our Purpose and Mission and we strive to attract and retain the best people by promoting ourselves as an employer of choice.
 This is fundamental to our success.

 People are more attracted to work for businesses that can demonstrate a clear purpose that benefits society beyond the pursuit of profit and the economic benefits to shareholders.
-It is important for our business to match their aspirations in this regard, and to go beyond delivering on the basics of the employer/employee relationship, such as:
+It is important for our business to match their aspirations in this regard, and to go beyond delivering on the basics of the employer/employee relationship.

-Engagement with employees occurs through a number of channels, including regular updates posted on our Group-wide intranet, ‘town hall’ meetings in all our operations, updates from our CEO and other members of the leadership team, and through dialogue with union representatives and works councils.
-As a further communication channel, we also operate a whistle-blower system.
+Engagement with employees occurs through a number of channels, including regular updates posted on our Group-wide intranet, our App for Internal Communications, ‘town hall’ meetings in all our operations, updates from our CEO and other members of the leadership team, and through dialogue with union representatives and works councils.
+We also operate a whistle-blower system.

 A business has a fundamental duty of care to ensure its employees are kept safe at work, and that their health is not impacted as a result of their employment.
-Our largest manufacturing sites all have a dedicated EHS Manager (who report to local management at the facility) and there is a Global EHS team which leads on drafting policies, auditing operations against the policies and standards, and providing advice and support to local teams.
+Dedicated EHS Managers work across our manufacturing sites and there is a Global EHS team which leads on drafting policies, auditing operations against the policies and standards, and providing advice and support to local teams.

 We support the ten principles of the United Nations (UN) Global Compact, the UN Universal Declaration of Human Rights, and the UN Guiding Principles on Business and Human Rights.
 We have incorporated these concepts in our Human Rights and Labour Standards Policy, which also reflects International Labour Organisation ( ILO) conventions, and applies to all ConvaTec employees.

-Diversity, including gender, age, ethnicity, nationality and experience, enhances our ability to achieve our Purpose.
+Diversity, including gender, age, ethnicity, nationality and experience, enhances our ability to fulfil our Purpose.

 Our gender diversity strategy focuses on three areas: